Hairdressing Scissor Steel Guide: ATS-314 vs VG10 vs Cobalt vs 440C

 Hardness Without the Marketing

-• 60-62 HRC: Premium / master level.
+- 60-62 HRC: Premium — maximum edge life.
 ShearGenius Forged ATS-314 Ultimate Alloy lives in this zone.

 Harder is not always better.
 Above 62 HRC steel becomes brittle and chip-prone.
 The correct hardness for hairdressing is 58-62 — hard enough to hold an edge, tough enough to survive a dropped scissor.